google/go-cloud/internal/docs/pubsub/design.md

 1. Write the driver, implementing the interfaces in the github.com/go-cloud/pubsub/driver package.
 The new driver could be located at github.com/go-cloud/pubsub/$newsystem/driver.
 2. Write the concrete implementation, including publisher.New to construct a pubsub.Publisher and subscriber.New to construct a pubsub.Subscriber.
 These constructors could be located at github.com/go-cloud/pubsub/$newsystem/publisher and github.com/go-cloud/pubsub/$newsystem/subscriber.

 The driver interfaces are batch-oriented because some pubsub systems can more efficiently deal with batches of messages than with one at a time.
-Streaming was considered but it does not appear to provide enough of a performance gain to be worth the additional complexity that it would impose.
+Streaming was considered but it does not appear to provide enough of a performance gain to be worth the additional complexity of supporting it across different pubsub systems.

 The driver interfaces will be located in the github.com/google/go-cloud/pubsub/driver package and will look something like this: